ReneOlsthoorn/Ground/README.md

 ### Code generation:
 RAX/XMM0 is used to exchange the value the store or to read.
 RDX helps in that process.
-Most functions starts with:  push rbp  ;to make the stack 16-byte aligned which is needed for the fastcall convention.
-This also makes the stack for the parent always at [rbp]
+Most functions start with "push rbp" followed by "mov rbp, rsp".
+This makes the stack 16-byte aligned which is needed for the fastcall convention.
+This also means that the pointer for the parentframe is at [rbp].

 Ground has two modes for PE(portable executable) file generation: Executable(.EXE) or Dynamic Link Library(.DLL).
 Ground has a console mode which generates an .EXE file, and an GUI mode which generates a .DLL file.